-There are so many different types of lighting modifiers hitting todays market, it can be hard to determine when you should be using what.
-As Joe McNally explains in his short video tutorial, a curbside fashion shoot done at night is the perfect time to break out your collection of gels.
+There are so many different types of lighting modifiers hitting today’s market, it can be hard to determine when you should be using what.
+As Joe McNally explains in this short video tutorial, a curbside fashion shoot at night is the perfect time to break out your collection of gels.
 In the video, McNally uses a red gel to make the light coming from the neon signage in the background really pop.
 Take a look as he shows you his exact setup and why he used a small fabric grid on his softbox:

-Below, you can see how McNally used a combination of a small softbox and grid to light the model along with a red gel on a speedlight which was setup in the background to accentuate reds on the wall behind the model.
+Below, you can see how McNally used a combination of a small softbox and grid to light the model along with a red gel on a speedlight which was set up in the background to accentuate reds on the wall behind the model.

 Not too bad for an easily portable two light setup!

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: